 Lost keys will be charged at a fee of $165.00 per set.
 Please ensure to keep your room key safe and on you at all times.

-Any evicted party automatically loses their bond.
+Any evicted party automatically loses their bond and forfeits any remaining accommodation tariff.
 While we understand Schoolies is a time to celebrate, remember to be responsible within your accommodation.
 Take a moment to think how you would feel if your actions lead to an eviction.
 It won’t just affect your Schoolies experience – your entire group will be evicted.
 That will be the end of your Schoolies Week celebrations; you’ll all go home early, without your bond.

 We take inappropriate behaviour very seriously.
 We have no hesitation getting the building security, the Police and your parents involved.

 To ensure you or your party are not evicted, consider the following:

 - Climbing from balcony-to-balcony is stupid.
 Yes deaths have resulted both at Schoolies and in general.
 Think.
 And think again